How a Car Accident May Affect You Physically

 Whiplash

-Though the term is often misused to describe discomfort, medical “whiplash” is when a muscle or ligament jolts during an unexpected impact at the scene of an accident, causing it to tear.
+Though the term is often misused to describe discomfort, medical “whiplash” occurs when a muscle or ligament jolts during an unexpected impact, causing it to tear.

 Whiplash is particularly insidious because it isn’t always apparent.
-Given that most people would have a huge adrenaline rush after a severe car accident, many do not realize they have the injury on the scene.
-This is part of the reason why it’s essential to have paramedics evaluate you on the scene of an accident.
+Given that most people experience a huge adrenaline rush after a severe car accident, many do not realize they have the injury on the scene.
+This is why it’s essential to have paramedics evaluate you at the scene of an accident.
 If you did happen to get whiplash, their documentation could help prove the accident directly caused it.
+For more on the physical impact of car accidents, see our comprehensive guide on how car accidents may affect you physically.

 Traumatic Brain Injuries